tangw1257/jmeter-influxdb2-listener-plugin/README.md

 ## Compatibility
 The supported versions:
-* Java 11 - make sure that you have it (its minimum version).
+* 🚨 Java 11 - make sure that you have it (its minimum version); otherwise errors will occur while plugin loading.
 * InfluxDB v2.x, see release notes: https://docs.influxdata.com/influxdb/v2.0/reference/release-notes/influxdb/  (1.8 is not supported)
-* JMeter 5.6.2 only.
+* JMeter 5.6.3 only.

-* The current board and plugin were tested on Grafana 10.1.4 and InfluxDB 2.7.1, JAVA 15.
+* The current board and plugin were tested on Grafana 11.1.3 and InfluxDB 2.7.8, JAVA 21.0.1.

 ## Maven Support
 Please see the latest release here https://search.maven.org/artifact/io.github.mderevyankoaqa/jmeter-plugins-influxdb2-listener.